 One way this is enforced is through the ABA Model Rules of Professional Conduct, a set of ethics rules for legal professionals that was created by the American Bar Association in 1983.
 Their ultimate purpose is to protect the public and maintain the integrity of the legal profession.

-That said, lawyers are also bound by ethics around competence, due diligence, communication, and supervision—and many of these characteristics will inform how they use AI.
+That said, lawyers are also bound by ethics around competence, due diligence, legal communication, and supervision—and many of these characteristics will inform how they use AI.

 For instance, lawyers must be accountable for how they use AI technology to guide their legal decisions and carefully assess any bias inherent in algorithms before using it to inform cases.